 Panglao Island has many hotels and resorts from the lowest price backpacker hostel to luxurious full service resorts.
 From December to April, particularly around Christmas, Chinese New Year and Easter, it can get very busy and the prices also get jacked up a bit.
 Between May and November it is more relaxed and at times pretty slow.
 At such times, discounts can be arranged.
 Generally, though, the pricing is very reasonable, especially for diving and diver training.

-This website is a good source for the available options and can arrange booking:
+This website is a good source for the available options and can arrange booking.
+There rates are the lowest and it is free to cancel or change dates:

 Scuba Dive Insurance